Mohammad Ishfaqul Mazid: Military career

-Majid joined the Royal Military College, Sandhurst on 2 February 1922.
-He was commissioned on 27 August 1924 on the Unattached List for the Indian Army.
-After his commission, he was attached with the second battalion of Lincolnshire Regiment of the British Army for a year.
+Majid joined the Royal Military College, Sandhurst, on 2 February 1922.
+He was commissioned on 27 August 1924 on the unattached list for the Indian Army.
+After his commission, he was attached to the second battalion of the Lincolnshire Regiment of the British Army for a year.
 On 31 October 1925, he was accepted for the British Indian Army, being posted to the 4th Battalion 19th Hyderabad Regiment.
-He was promoted Lieutenant on 27 November 1926, Captain on 27 August 1933 and Major on 1 December 1941.
-He served in Burma and British Malaya during the Second World War attached to the Assam Regiment.
+He was promoted to lieutenant on 27 November 1926, captain on 27 August 1933, and major on 1 December 1941.
+He served in Burma and British Malaya during the Second World War, attached to the Assam Regiment.

 In 1947, Majid joined the Pakistan Army.
-In Pakistan Army, he was promoted to the rank of Major General.
+In the Pakistan Army, he was promoted to the rank of major general.
 He became the GOC of the 9th Infantry Division of the Pakistan Army.
-Majid was senior to Ayub Khan but Ayub Khan became the Commander-in-Chief of Pakistan Army bypassing him, due to the lobbying of Iskander Mirza.
-Majid was named in the Rawalpindi conspiracy but later, he was proved innocent.
+Majid was senior in rank to Ayub Khan, but Ayub Khan became the Commander-in-Chief of the Pakistan Army, bypassing him, due to the lobbying of Iskander Mirza.
+Majid was named in the Rawalpindi conspiracy, but he was later proved innocent.

 Majid returned to East Pakistan in 1962.